Skip to Main Content

 Show Itinerary:

-Upon arrival, enjoy lunch on the terrace of the Canyon Breeze Restaurant or perhaps purchase a salad or sandwich from the Canyon Cafe and dine on the spacious grounds.
-As your room will likely not be ready until late afternoon, a place for you to change into your cycling clothes will be made available.
+Upon arrival, enjoy lunch on the terrace of the Canyon Breeze Restaurant or pick up a salad or sandwich from the Canyon Café and dine on the spacious grounds.
+Since your room may not be ready until late afternoon, a place will be made available for you to change into cycling clothes.

-After settling in, meet your trip leaders at 2:00 p.m. for a safety and bike-fitting session.
+Meet your trip leaders at 2:00 p.m. for a safety and bike-fitting session.
+If you arrive early, you may be able to start your ride as early as 11:00 a.m.—look for your leaders by the VBT van in the parking lot.
 Your Bryce Canyon and Zion bike tour begins with a warm-up ride into Snow Canyon State Park.
-Your stunning route traces the paved Whiptail Trail on a slight ascent, passing the region’s famed red-rock and white Navajo sandstone into an otherworldly landscape of ancient lava flows and soaring cliffs.
-There’ll be time to explore by foot if you wish.
-Reach a scenic overlook near the highest point, then return as you came or enjoy a longer loop.
-Tonight, get to know your fellow travelers and learn about the upcoming week during a casual reception hosted by your trip leaders, followed by a delicious welcome dinner sourced from local ingredients.
+This stunning route follows the paved Whiptail Trail on a gentle ascent, passing the region’s famed red-rock and white Navajo sandstone formations in an otherworldly landscape of ancient lava flows and soaring cliffs.
+You’ll have time to explore on foot if you wish.
+Reach a scenic overlook near the park’s highest point, then return along the same route or continue on a longer loop.

 Today’s Ride Choices